 \section{Conclusion}

-In this work, we propose a novel DM scenario based on the simple $2\to2$ annihilation process, showing that WIMP freeze-in is viable with the assistance of a FOPT.
-We have demonstrated the main features of our idea through a simplified model and provided a simple guide for the model building of its application.
-We then realized the scenario in a realistic model with a delayed electroweak phase transition, discussing its phenomenology.
+We propose a novel DM scenario based on the simple $2\to2$ annihilation process, showing that WIMP freeze-in is viable with the assistance of a FOPT.
 Although we illustrate the idea with scalar DM, similar discussion applies to fermion DM as well.
-Our work opens up a third possibility for realizing DM besides the traditional WIMP freeze-out and FIMP freeze-in mechanisms, allowing for WIMPs with mass beyond the GK bound.
+This work focuses on the extreme case where $X$ is initially massless and gains mass after the FOPT.
+This requires a large (but achievable) dilution factor; but it also extends to cases where $X$ particles have a pre-FOPT mass of $m_{X1}$ and experience a mass jump to $m_{X2}\gg T_2$ after the FOPT.
+In such instances, the dilution condition is much relaxed.
+Our mechanism generally applies to many new physics models with background supercooled FOPTs.